Fall 2020 Admission

-Recorded auditions (where applicable): For applicants wishing to audition with a recording rather than a live audition, your recording must be uploaded to SlideRoom by Monday, January 18th, 2016.
-Applicants auditioning for programs that require a pre-screen review are still required to send a pre-screen recording by December 1.
-The applicant may use the pre-screen recording for the audition (as long as the pre-screen recording also contains the live audition repertoire requirements) or submit a second recording by the January 18th deadline as desired.
-Undergrad-uate applicants who choose to audition only by recording are not eligible for academic scholarships.
+Recorded auditions (where applicable): For applicants wishing to audition with a recording rather than a live audition, your recording must be uploaded to SlideRoom by Friday, January 17, 2020.
+Applicants auditioning for programs that require a prescreen review are still required to send a prescreen recording by December 1.
+The applicant may use the prescreen recording as their final audition (as long as the prescreen recording also contains the live audition repertoire requirements) or submit a second recording by the January 17 deadline as desired.

 Please also note the following policies which affect many Thornton programs.

-- Some Choral and Sacred Music applicants, based on review of the required audition tape, will be invited by the faculty to perform an audition in Los Angeles.
-These auditions will not be held on the regular Los Angeles audition dates, but will take place on dates to be arranged at the time of invitation.
-All applicants to the Choral and Sacred Music program, that pass the pre-screen round, are REQUIRED to perform a live audition.
+- Some Choral and Sacred Music applicants, based on review of the required prescreen recording, will be invited by the faculty to perform an audition in Los Angeles.
+Auditions for Choral and Sacred Music Master’s and Doctoral applicants will not be held on the regular Los Angeles audition dates, but will take place on dates to be arranged at the time of invitation.
+Choral and Sacred Music applicants are REQUIRED to perform a live audition, if invited.

 - Auditions are not automatically scheduled for Organ applicants.
 Applicants are encouraged to contact the organ department at (213) 740-7703 to make arrangements for the required audition.

-- All Popular Music applicants who pass the prescreen review are required to perform a live audition in Los Angeles.
+- All Popular Music and Production applicants are required to perform a live audition in Los Angeles.

-- DMA applicants who pass the prescreen review are required to perform a live audition in Los Angeles.
+- DMA applicants are required to perform a live audition in Los Angeles if invited.
 Similarly, all Vocal Arts applicants applying for a Graduate Certificate are required to perform a live audition in Los Angeles.

 Undergraduate Theory Test